meredithwan/Gender-gap/README.md

 The dta file is the processed dataset that I used in my analysis.

 More details on my findings and empirical strategy can be found on my article published on Medium.

+Original dataset was obtained from the National Science Foundation's website: https://ncsesdata.nsf.gov/datadownload/?#